-Artifactual or Archival Donations
+Artifact and Archival Donations

-All incoming donations are assessed by the professional librarian or curator at the time of donation.
-In general, the museum and library are pleased to receive items that support our mission; can be used in research, education, or exhibits; and are in reasonable condition.
+All incoming donations are assessed by the librarian or curator at the time of donation.
+In general, the museum and library are pleased to receive items that fit our scope of collections; can be used in research, education, or exhibits; and are in reasonable condition.
 We regret that our space constraints generally do not allow us to accession duplicates of items already in our collection.
 Items not retained in the collection can be sold in our gift shop or auction (with proceeds benefiting the museum, its collections, and its programming), given to another nonprofit institution, or discarded.
 Please note that the museum as a whole, including the library, does not accept conditional donations or “permanent loans.”
 We encourage potential donors to contact the museum prior to sending donations, so that donors are well-informed about the probable disposition of their donation.
 We also ask donors to sign donation paperwork at the time of the donation: this protects the museum legally, and provides the donor with a receipt for tax purposes.

 Monetary and In-Kind Donations